 Assuming that they are talking about Pedro Martinez, he pitched for the Albuquerque Dukes as a Triple-A farmhand from 1991-1993.
 In those days, the Padres’ Triple-A team was the Las Vegas Stars.
 Ah, dear readers, these are the moments that the MLG lives for.

 Suffice it to say that Sugar was a sweet little movie.
 It’s one that I would recommend to both non-baseball fans or to those who like to break down the minutia of what it means to see the Swing facing off against the Loons in 2007.
-This movie is awesome, and am happy that this project caused me to sit down and take it in.
+This movie is awesome, and I’m delighted that this project caused me to sit down and take it in.

 Click here to read more entries in the Minors in the Movies series.